 Halloween Ghost Train

-In years when the Ghost Train operates, there is a less expensive matinee train ride on Saturdays and Sundays during the day which is during the daylight and therefore much less scary for little people, although still not for the ultra timid.
+There is a less expensive matinee train ride on Saturdays and Sundays from 2:00 to 5:00 pm which is during the daylight and, therefore, much less scary for little people, although still not for the ultra timid.

-At night time, between 6 and 10 pm, the more hard-core Ghost Train is usually in operation and includes live performers and spooky lighting.
-Although still very family-friendly, it’s lots of fun for most folk but still not for everyone.
+At night time, between 6:00 pm and 10:00 pm, the more hardcore Ghost Train is usually in operation and includes live performers and spooky lighting.
+Although still very family-friendly and lots of fun for most folks, it’s not for everyone.

-When the Ghost Train returns, expect the matinee train rides to cost about $7 per person and the evening trips to be around $14 for adults and $11 for folks aged 65+ and between 3 and 17.
+The matinee train rides cost about $11 per person in 2024, and the evening trips were around $17 for adults and $14 for folks under the age of 13.

 For more information on the Ghost Train, click Stanley Park Halloween Train.